 One often overlooked and misunderstood legal concept is that the employer can be directly liable for its failures which ultimately led to the circumstances contributing to the cause of the car wreck.
 This is the cause of action called “negligent hiring, training, and retention.”

 A plaintiff must demonstrate that the employer, in some way, knew that the driver has exhibited the behavior before, had a habit of doing so, expressed in some way that they would act in such a way.
 The evidence presented by the plaintiff must exhibit the employer’s awareness of the behavior, and the behavior’s link to the accident and injury.

-For example, if an accident was caused by speeding on the part of the company driver, and the employer was aware of their employee’s previous speeding tickets, that awareness is grounds for a negligent hiring, training, and retention claim.
+If an accident was caused by speeding on the part of the company driver, and the employer was aware of their employee’s previous speeding tickets, that awareness is grounds for a negligent hiring, training, and retention claim.
 The employer knew the driver had a history of speeding, yet allowed them to drive a company car and put others in danger.

-Negligent Hiring, Training, and Retention in Georgia
+Negligent Hiring, Training, and Retention Law in Georgia

 If “the employer has admitted respondeat superior liability and the plaintiff is not seeking punitive damages, the claims for negligent hiring, training, supervision, and retention are merely duplicative of the respondeat superior claim,” as referenced in City of Kingsland v.
 Grantham, 342 Ga.App.
 696, 699 (2017).

 A plaintiff must prove negligence by the employer in order to create a case for the reception of punitive damages.
 As stated in Georgia Code Title 51.
 Torts § 51-12-5.1, “Punitive damages may be awarded only in such tort actions in which it is proven by clear and convincing evidence that the defendant's actions showed willful misconduct, malice, fraud, wantonness, oppression, or that entire want of care which would raise the presumption of conscious indifference to consequences.”